Learning Optimal Topology for Ad-hoc Robot Networks

-The problem of predicting the optimal topology of a robot network may be transformed to a classification problem, in which each robot shall be assigned to a particular cluster associated with the overall clusters of its network topology.
-The dataset structure, introduced in Section \ref{subsec:alg}, illustrates that the cluster ID of each robot is its own ID if the robot belongs to the backbone cycle of its topology.
-Otherwise, its cluster ID shall be that of its nearest indirect neighbor which is a part of the backbone cycle.
-According to this formulation, one notes that cluster values are non-binary and their majority equals the number of robots in a desired robot network.
-In this sense, this problem is inherently a multi-task classification problem which is notoriously difficult when the number of labels and their possible values are both relatively large \cite{tsoumakas2007multi}.
-The optimal topology learning problem belongs to this class of problems because, assuming a robot network including $n$ robots, its dataset has $n$ columns each of which may be occupied by any integer of the range $[1,n]$.
-One also have to encode integer values of cluster IDs to binary vectors before training any classifier.
-Such an encoding process by itself multiplies the number of columns of the dataset.
+The problem of optimal topology prediction for a robot network may be transformed to a classification problem, in which each robot shall be assigned to a particular cluster associated with the overall clusters of its network topology.
+The dataset structure, introduced in Section \ref{subsec:alg}, implies that cluster values are non-binary and their majority equals the number of robots in a desired robot network.
+Thus, this problem is inherently a multi-task classification problem which is notoriously difficult when the number of labels and their possible values are both relatively large.
 A multi-task problem based on such a noticeable number of features may require a massive number of records to cover various permutations of all those integer entries so that under-fitting would be less likely to happen.
-Alternatively, we take a divide-and-conquer strategy into account to transform the multi-task topology prediction of robot network to a set of multi-class classification problems each of which corresponds to the cluster prediction for only one of the robots of a network.
+Alternatively, we take a divide-and-conquer strategy into account to transform a multi-task topology prediction of a robot network to a set of multi-class classification problems each of which corresponds to the cluster prediction for only one of the robots of that network.